Rural Community Key Issues

 Residents in rural counties often face difficulty accessing health care services.
 Those living in rural counties are more likely to be uninsured, live within a health professional shortage area and experience a local hospital closure.
 In addition to the scarcity of primary care providers and services in rural areas, the people who live there also often lack access to mental health and other behavioral health services, long-term care options for seniors, emergency medical services, and other essential services.
 To reduce inefficiencies and improve care for rural residents, state legislatures seek innovative ways to address health workforce shortages and to better coordinate care.

 NCSL’s Health Program has several documents related to rural health care.
 Improving Rural Health: State Policy Options discusses policies states have undertaken to address rural health.
-The NCSL LegisBrief Tackling Rural Hospital Closures explores innovative solutions to ensure rural residents receive critical health services and the NCSL blog Rural Americans More Likely to Die from Preventable Causes discusses the challenges rural residents face in preventing the five leading causes of death and offers policy solutions.
+The NCSL LegisBrief Tackling Rural Hospital Closures explores innovative solutions to ensure rural residents receive critical health services.
+NCSL has two resources on telehealth policy.
+Increasing Access to Care Through Telehealth explores policies related to reimbursement, licensure and provider practice standards.
+On the NCSL blog, Expanding Access to Care for Rural Residents Via Telehealth discusses how mental health providers use telehealth to improve access to care for their patients.

 Agriculture, including food, fiber, fuel and other bio-based products, has been an important economic and social driver in rural communities.
 Producers, distributors, processors and retailers all play a role in the food system to get agricultural products from farm to table in both domestic and international markets.
 State lawmakers consider policy issues related to farmland preservation, food safety and labeling and innovative crops (i.e., industrial hemp), regulate the use of pesticides and natural resources, and support the next generation of farmers.

-NCSL has information regarding industrial hemp, farmers’ markets and a LegisBrief on the Growing Interest in Urban Agriculture.
+NCSL has information regarding industrial hemp, food safety legislation from 2018 and a LegisBrief on the Growing Interest in Urban Agriculture.